 5. Local Search Can Make All The Difference

 The changes in our behavior have made local search more important than ever.
 Even businesses that once paid little attention to local markets online need to rework how they target audiences using digital marketing.

-The uptick in local search and “near me” searches presents a rare competitive advantage for small businesses, both brick-and-mortar, and e-commerce, over online megastores.
+The uptick in local search and “near me” searches presents a rare competitive advantage for small businesses, both brick-and-mortar and e-commerce, over online megastores.
 As the likes of Amazon run out of stock and are behind on deliveries, smaller businesses can swoop in to fill the need.
-And that’s where strategically implemented SEO and SEM comes in.
+And that’s where strategically implemented SEO and SEM come in.

 6. Digital Marketing can be Recession-Proof

 Every recession has a strategy that can withstand the worst of the worst.

 - Agile (i.e., easily adaptable to volatile market changes)

 - Measurable (i.e., it can track any action to provide data-driven insight)